Scholarships

 • Minimum grade point average: 3.0

-• Scholarship to reduce financial hardship for a low-income student to enable attendance at a full-time program at a college, university, or trade program.
+• Benevolence scholarship for members of the Thoroughbred racing industry who have experienced financial hardship to enable attendance at a full-time program at a college, university, or trade program.

-• Preference to backstretch and horse farm employees and their family members.
+• Specific preference given to backstretch and farm employees and their family members.

 • Applicants are not required to be pursuing a career in the equine or Thoroughbred industries.